Page speed is an important aspect of SEO.

 It is an interval capture of your page load, with the key performance metrics overlaid on the page timeline.

-It gives you deeper insights into your visitor’s experience by providing more context on the performance metrics in relation to your page load:
+It gives you deeper insights into your visitor’s experience by providing more context on the performance metrics of your page load:

 In the “Performance” tab, you can find the “Performance metrics” (which have been generated using Lighthouse Performance data):